Light Cache Overview

 Show calc. phase - turning this option on will show the paths that are traced.
 This does not affect the calculation of the light cache and is provided only as a feedback to the user.
 This option is ignored when rendering to fields - in that case, the calculation phase is never displayed.

-Pre-filter - when this is turned on, the samples in the light cache are filtered before rendering.
-Note that this is different from the normal light cache filtering (see below) which happens during rendering.
+Prefilter - when this is turned on, the samples in the light cache are filtered before rendering.
+Note that this is different from the normal light cache filtering which happens during rendering.
 Prefiltering is performed by examining each sample in turn, and modifying it so that it represents the average of the given number of nearby samples.
 More prefilter samples mean a more blurry and less noisy light cache.
 Prefiltering is computed once after a new light cache is computed or loaded from disk.

-Filter - this determines the type of render-time filter for the light cache.
+Filter Type - this determines the type of render-time filter for the light cache.
 The filter determines how irradiance is interpolated from the samples in the light cache.

 - None - no filtering is performed.
 The nearest sample to the shaded point is taken as the irradiance value.
 This is the fastest option, but it may produce artifacts near corners, if the light cache is noisy.
-You can use pre-filtering (see above) to decrease that noise.
+You can use pre-filtering (see below) to decrease that noise.
 This option works best if the light cache is used for secondary bounces only or for testing purposes.

 - Nearest - this filter looks up the nearest samples to the shading point and averages their value.
 This filter is not suitable for direct visualization of the light cache, but is useful if you use the light cache for secondary bounces.
 A property of this filter is that is adapts to the sample density of the light cache and is computed for a nearly constant time.
 The Interpolation samples parameter determines how many of the nearest samples to look up from the light cache.

 - Fixed - this filter looks up and averages all samples from the light cache that fall within a certain distance from the shaded point.
 This filter produces smooth results and is suitable for direct visualization of the light cache (when it is used as the primary GI engine).
 The size of the filter is determined by the Filter size parameter.
 Larger values blur the light cache and smooth out noise.
 Typical values for the Filter size are 2-6 times larger than the Sample size.
-Note that Filter size uses the same scale as the Sample size and its meaning depends on the Scale parameter.
+Note that Filter size uses the same scale as the Sample size and its meaning depends on the World Scale check box.

 Use light cache for glossy rays - if this option is on, the light cache will be used to compute lighting for glossy rays as well, in addition to normal GI rays.
 This can speed up rendering of scenes with glossy reflections quite a lot.
-When you use this option, it is recommended to also enable the Retrace threshold option, which will prevent the light cache from being visible in very glossy surfaces.

 Example: The Retrace Threshold Parameter